TITLE Assistant Director of Facilities Management, Maintenance

-6. Facilitates the reduction of energy costs for the University through oversight of the Energy Management Office and operation and maintenance of the Energy Management System (EMS) which controls the environment (heating and cooling) in University buildings when occupied and unoccupied.
+6. Facilitates the promotion of energy conservation for the University through oversight of the Energy Management Office and operation and maintenance of the Energy Management System (EMS) which controls the environment (heating and cooling) in University buildings when occupied and unoccupied.

 7. Ensures that maintenance services are available to meet mechanical services needs by recommending the use of contract mechanical services (e.g., electrical, heating and air conditioning, plumbing) to senior administrators for maintenance and repair projects beyond the capability of the University to perform, developing bid specifications for contract work to be performed, obtaining, reviewing, and analyzing estimates from reputable vendors, and preparing the bid tabulation sheets and associated paperwork to support the request.

-9. Coordinates with Planning, Design & Construction to provide effective review of contract documents prior to award, interface throughout the construction phases to promote contract administration efficiency, followed by a thorough and complete transition of the facility to the Facilities Maintenance Department.
+9. Coordinates with Planning, Design & Construction to provide effective review of contract documents prior to award, interfaces throughout the construction phases to promote contract administration efficiency, followed by a thorough and complete transition of the facility to the Facilities Management Department.

-12. Manages funds by assisting the Director of Facilities Management in the preparation of the annual operating budget for Facilities Maintenance including facility-related budgets of remote sites and auxiliary entities and monitoring operating budget expenditures throughout the year.
+11. Manages funds by assisting the Director of Facilities Management in the preparation of the annual operating budget for Facilities Maintenance including facility-related budgets of remote sites and auxiliary entities and monitoring operating budget expenditures throughout the year.

-13. Develops an effective staff of technical, clerical, secretarial, and support personnel by hiring qualified applicants, training employees to standards, supervising the performance of departmental tasks, evaluating employee performance, and directing corrective measures to be taken when necessary, and planning the professional development of Facilities Maintenance personnel.
+12. Develops an effective staff of managerial, technical, clerical, secretarial, and support personnel by hiring qualified applicants, ensuring training of employees to proper standards, overseeing the evaluation of employee performance, directing corrective measures to be taken when necessary, and planning the professional development of Facilities Maintenance personnel.

-15. Enforces University rules and policies regarding employee conduct by advising maintenance personnel of the University's rules and policies on employee conduct, issuing verbal warnings and written reprimands for violations at appropriate levels of Facilities Maintenance and recommending progressive disciplinary action to the Director of Facilities Management as necessary.
+14. Provides oversight for compliance with University rules and policies regarding employee conduct, including the use of counseling, verbal warnings, and written reprimands for violations at appropriate levels of Facilities Maintenance and recommending progressive disciplinary actions to the Director of Facilities Management when necessary.

 16. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.